 Author: Catherine Janula

-On the 5 August 2022, the Malta Financial Services Authority (the “MFSA”) published the Corporate Governance Code (the “Code”) applicable to all persons authorised by the MFSA to provide financial services in or from within Malta (“Authorised Persons”), apart from natural persons and listed entities falling in scope of the Capital Market Rules issued by the MFSA (the latter have their own Code of Principles of Good Corporate Governance for Listed Entities.
+On the 5th of August 2022, the Malta Financial Services Authority (the “MFSA”) published the Corporate Governance Code (the “Code”) applicable to all persons authorised by the MFSA to provide financial services in or from within Malta (“Authorised Persons”), apart from natural persons and listed entities falling in the scope of the Capital Market Rules issued by the MFSA (the latter have their own Code of Principles of Good Corporate Governance for Listed Entities.
 The Code is accompanied by the MFSA’s Feedback Statement which outlines the feedback received from relevant stakeholders on the Code, together with the MFSA’s way forward in response to such feedback.

 Whilst the Code defines “financial services” as the business of credit institutions, financial institutions, payment institutions, insurance companies, pensions and retirement funds, regulated markets, central securities depositories, investment firms, collective investment schemes and virtual financial assets, the Feedback Statement has clarified that the Code shall also apply to Trustee and Corporate Service Providers (“TCSPs”), since TCSPs fall within the supervisory and regulatory remit of the MFSA.

-The Code set outs principles to enhance the corporate governance, culture and conduct of Authorised Persons in four areas: the Effective Board; Internal Controls; Stakeholders Engagement; Corporate Culture, Corporate Social Responsibility (“CSR”) and Environmental and Social Governance (“ESG”).
+The Code set out principles to enhance the corporate governance, culture and conduct of Authorised Persons in four areas: the Effective Board; Internal Controls; Stakeholders Engagement; Corporate Culture, Corporate Social Responsibility (“CSR”) and Environmental and Social Governance (“ESG”).
 The main principles of the Code are set out hereunder:

 - To enhance governance structures, improve relations, and strengthen trust with stakeholders;